The Elements of a Persona

 - Why include: We want these personas to feel like they’re about real people.
 By providing a name, a photo, and other personally identifying information, we can bring these personas to life.

-- Example: James writes for a major metropolitan newspaper.
-He covers issues pertaining to health care policy locally and nationally.
-Lately he’s been particularly interested in how states are using healthcare data to improve outcomes.
+- Example: Pooja conducts research for a small healthcare group.
+She covers issues pertaining to healthcare policy locally and nationally.
+Lately, she’s been particularly conducting research on how states are using healthcare data to improve outcomes.

 - What it is: A short explanation of who the audience is, what they do, and what their main focus is.